-The photos in the article showed finger paint and cut out paper mobiles transforming an austere reinforced concrete hole in the ground into an austere reinforced concrete hole in the ground decorated with finger paint and cut out paper mobiles.
-Five and six-year-olds who are accustomed to the sound of incoming rockets and gunfire.
+The photos in the article showed finger paint and cut out paper mobiles transforming an austere reinforced concrete hole in the ground into an austere reinforced concrete hole in the ground decorated with finger paint and cut out paper mobiles — Painted by five and six-year-olds who are accustomed to the sound of incoming rockets and gunfire.

 As adults, I think we either don’t realize or maybe some of us don’t care what the consequences of our decisions, selfish politics and policies are for the innocent of the world.
 Every civilized military has some regulation regarding not involving children or innocent civilians.
 Yet, children and civilians still experience the brunt of our foolishness.